golanlevin/single-line-font-resources/README.md

 ### *minf*, an Ultra-Minimal Procedural Monoline Font

-**minf** is an ultra-minimal [CC0](https://creativecommons.org/public-domain/cc0/) procedural single-stroke vector font by Golan Levin (2024), intended purely as a pedagogic example in code-golfing.
+**minf** is an ultra-minimal [CC0](https://creativecommons.org/public-domain/cc0/) procedural single-stroke vector font by Golan Levin (2024), intended purely as a pedagogic example in typography-golfing.
 All minf glyphs are constructed from a single 4-point polyline: that is, each letter has exactly 4 points, connected by 3 continuous lines.
 (None of the line segments have zero length, nor double back on themselves.)
-No claims whatsoever are made about minf's attractiveness or legibility.
-(The `M` and `W` are particularly faulty.)
+No claims whatsoever are made about minf's attractiveness, legibility, or utility (the `M` and `W` are particularly faulty); [some code](minf/sketch.js#L73) is provided to improve it.

-Each of the `x` and `y` values in minf's glyph coordinates are stored with just 2 bits of resolution.
-Therefore the entire 26-character font is defined by just (26 letters * 4 points * 2 dimensions * 2 bits = 416 bits =) 52 bytes of data.
-In practice it is convenient to store this in a base-64 encoded string, which uses standard ASCII characters; this expands the storage of the minf font to a 72-byte string.
+Each of the `x` and `y` coordinate values in minf's glyph control points are stored with just 2 bits of resolution.
+Therefore the entire 26-character font is defined by only {26 letters * 4 points per letter * 2 dimensions per point * 2 bits per number = 416 bits =) 52 bytes of data.
+In practice it is convenient to store this in a base-64 encoded string, which uses standard ASCII characters; this expands the storage of the minf font to [a 72-byte string](minf/sketch.js#L15).
 A p5.js program to load and render minf is available in [this repository](minf/sketch.js) and at [editor.p5js.org](https://editor.p5js.org/golan/sketches/C_Xk-gnL3).

 ![minf.png](minf/minf.png)